Municipalities of Sweden: Geographical boundaries

 The municipalities in Sweden cover the entire territory of the nation.
 Unlike the United States or Canada, there are no unincorporated areas.
 The municipalities in the north cover large areas of sparsely populated land.
 Kiruna, at 19,446 km^{2}, is sometimes held to be the world's largest "city" by area, although places like La Tuque, Quebec (28,421 km^{2}, official style Ville), the City of Kalgoorlie-Boulder in Western Australia (95,575.1 km^{2} and the Altamira in Northern Brazil (159,533 km^{2}) are larger.
 (By comparison, the total area of the state of Lebanon is 10,452 km^{2}.)
 At any rate, several northern municipalities are larger than many counties in the more densely populated southern part of the country.

 Sub-division

 The municipalities were earlier also divided into parishes, or församlingar.
-As these were subdivisions of the Church of Sweden, the separation of church and state along with a shift in responsibility for the population registration in Sweden transferring to the Swedish Tax Agency led to a new formal subdivision called district.
-Districts have been in force since 2016.
+As these were subdivisions of the Church of Sweden, the separation of church and state along with a shift in responsibility for the population registration in Sweden transferring to the Swedish Tax Agency led to a new formal subdivision called districts, which have been in force since 2016.
 These districts correspond by and large to the previous parishes as they existed on 31 December 1999, without later amalgamations.
 Many of the districts still correspond to the earlier 17th century division socknar, though the Swedish municipality reforms of 1862–63, 1952 and to some extent 1971, did perform some amalgamations and transferrals of land (including populations) between municipalities.